How (Not) to Build a Business.

 So, why being a serial entrepreneur is not a good business development strategy?
 Well, it is for a few reasons.

 So, let’s be this heroic, unflappable serial entrepreneur who always stands up again and starts anew… and let’s jump on some other topic straight away.
-If you throw a shit against a wall ten times, something will stick, right?
+If you throw shit against a wall ten times, something will stick, right?
 Let’s keep on trying.
-Well, this is not the best approach in business development strategy.
+Well, this is not the best approach to business development strategy.
 Your professional development will also be at stake.

 Three Main Reasons Why Serial Entrepreneurship Doesn’t Work As a Business Development Strategy.